stremovsky/ultimate-resources-android-devs/README.md

 * ##### Images Loading & Caching
   * [Glide](https://github.com/bumptech/glide) : An image loading and caching library for Android focused on smooth scrolling.
   * [Picasso](https://github.com/square/picasso) : A powerful image downloading and caching library for Android.
+  * [Fresco](http://frescolib.org/) : An Android library from Facebook for managing images and the memory they use.

 * ##### Image Processing
   * [AndroidPhotoFilters](https://github.com/Zomato/AndroidPhotoFilters) : AndroidPhotoFilters aims to provide fast, powerful and flexible image processing instrument for creating awesome effects on any image media.